Contact Us

 How do major market declines affect your giving and the firm’s stability?

 We handle market volatility much like any other investment firm, but with a few intentional safeguards built in to protect our mission.
 Because our 10% giving commitment is based on a percentage of gross revenue, not a fixed dollar amount, our donations naturally scale with the market.
-If the market (and our revenue) goes down, our monthly giving commitment adjusts accordingly.
+If the market (and our revenue) goes down, our monthly giving commitment automatically adjusts accordingly.
 This ensures the firm never takes on a financial obligation it can’t sustain during lean times.

 What is “The SPG Structural Generosity Fund?”